envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use explanatory variables
+##### Are you using explanatory variables to simplify complex expressions?

 Break down complex expressions into smaller, well-named parts.
 This makes the code easier to understand and maintain by making each step's purpose clear.

 **Bad:**
 ```javascript